 Exactly the same drop, cobra roll, vertical loop, and reverse as a standard Vekoma Boomerang, only this time riders are left dangling under the track.
 Thus an inverted version with back-to-back seating that provides additional thrills, as all riders but the front and back rows have the opportunity to watch the people in front of them experiencing the attraction.

 GIANT INVERTED BOOMERANG (GIB)

 A “giant” take by Vekoma on their Invertigo coasters, the Giant Inverted Boomerang (GIB) combines a unique 4-across seating system with two vertical cable lifts, a giant Cobra Roll (“Boomerang”) element, and a giant Vertical Loop over the station.

 The ride travels through the course once forwards, then is lifted to the top of the second tower and released to complete the circuit backwards as well.

 The rides, while an interesting concept, proved to be extremely unreliable.
 They were consistently out of operation, and many modifications were made to the lift systems, trains, and even track in an unsuccessful effort to make them reliable.
 To this day, they still prove to be unreliable rides, but they run more consistently than they originally did.

 Taking the basic idea of the Boomerang coaster (reverse up a hill, drop forwards through the station, elements, second hill then repeat backwards) and scaling it down for a younger audience to enjoy, Vekoma have produced a coaster that’s fun for the entire family.

-Ben 10: Ultimate Mission opened in 2011 as the world’s first Family Boomerang and slight variations have been made to at least three of the half dozen or more that have been built since.
+Ben 10: Ultimate Mission opened in 2011 as the world’s first Family Boomerang and slight variations have been made to at least three of the two dozen or more that have been built since.